wortkrieg/streamdeck-onairclock/README.md

 * Choose between different watchfaces - including classic on air clock or more modern clockface
 * Change the appearance colors by simply setting color values.
-* Set the watch to display date (dd-mm) and/or seconds or just hh:mm.
+* Set the watch to display date (format can be configured) and/or seconds or just hh:mm.

 ![PI](pi.png)